fnagel/pluploadfe/Documentation/UpgradeGuide/Index.rst

 Upgrade to 6.0.0
 ^^^^^^^^^^^^^^^^

-This release has been sponsored by BECKER media - https://www.beckermedia.de/
+This release has been sponsored by i-provide GmbH / BECKER media.

 Changelog
 """""""""